apowellnz/kind-practice/README.md

 1. Verify that the PostgreSQL pod is running with `kubectl get pods`
 2. Check the pod logs with `kubectl logs <postgres-pod-name>`
 3. Ensure the connection string in the API configuration is correct

+### VS Code Debugging Issues

+If debugging doesn't work:
+1. Ensure you've installed the recommended extensions (Ctrl+Shift+P > "Show Recommended Extensions")
+2. Make sure the API is built before trying to debug it
+3. Check that port forwarding is working for the database connection

 ## Resources